Treatment with Results

 Why does solid evidence matter?

-"Evidence-based" treatment is important and this term is often misused.
+"Empirically-based" treatment is based on multiple Randomized Controlled Trials (RCT).
+This is important and this term, and the term "evidence-based" are often misused.
 When considering treatment, it is important to look at the quality of the evidence and ask some critical questions.

 How do we know the evidence is solid?
 (There are multiple randomized controlled trials.
 The research has been scrutinized by other researchers and the results have been replicated.)